dkatz23238/pybotlib-tutorial/how-to-make-a-robot.md

 mybot.driver.refresh()
 ```

-# Setting up our enviornment
+# Setting up our environment
 Now that we know the basics let's start creating our RPA code.
 It is best practice to have our entire RPA run by a single entry point such as a python program called run_RPA.py or similar.
 We will organize our code in order to achieve this.

 It is also best practice to decouple your input/output data and make your RPA execution as stateless as possible.
 Any RPA we develop should be able to spin up, “check” if there is pending work to do, and execute this work accordingly with minimum human interaction.

 Using a cloud file store is the best approach to decoupling input and output data.
 In this example we will use a Google Sheets spreadsheet tab as the input of our business process and we will spin up a minio object storage container listening on port 9000 to store our output data files.
 Our input file will be a spreadsheet containing what companies need to be looked up and our output will simply be a folder containing the SEC reports from said companies.
 Our RPA should be able to spin up, check if there are pending rows to process, process them, and then persist the output.
 Lets create the mutable infrastructure that our RPA will run on.
-A simple docker file containing two images will suffice, one container will run full ubuntu Desktop enviornment and the other one will run our file store (in the case we will use minio).
-We can use any type of object storage for our output as long as we design are RPA to be "destructable" in the sense that any data that needs persisted is stored somewhere outside the Desktop enviornment.
+A simple docker file containing two images will suffice, one container will run full ubuntu Desktop environment and the other one will run our file store (in the case we will use minio).
+We can use any type of object storage for our output as long as we design are RPA to be "destructable" in the sense that any data that needs persisted is stored somewhere outside the Desktop environment.
 It may be the case that for your organization having a central virtual desktop that contains all persisted data is more practical, but the larger you scale out RPA operations, the more convinient having an immutable infrastructure will be.
-We could have also used minio as our data input source but using a google sheet would be more user friendly than manully editing a spreadsheet and uploading it.
+We could have also used minio as our data input source but using a google sheet would be more user friendly than manually editing a spreadsheet and uploading it.

 Now lets get back to coding....